 Talk about excellent luck with wildlife sightings in Kruger!
 On my recent safari, not only did we get to gape at several endangered African Wild Dogs, shortly after entering Kruger Park, but we were also lucky enough to make two excellent leopard sightings on our game drives!

-African Wild Dogs in Kruger Park
+African Wild Dogs in Kruger National Park

 We again sighted these rare African Wild Dogs resting in the same spot the following day on our open-vehicle game drive!
-On both occassions we got a close look at these Wild Dogs as they were right beside the road, napping in the shade to escape the heat of the day.
+On both occasions we got a close look at these Wild Dogs as they were right beside the road, napping in the shade to escape the heat of the day.

-On our sunset game drive in the game park the presence of vultures perched in the shrubs, alerted us to some Wild Dogs feeding in the bushes near the road after a kill.
+On our sunset game drive in the game park, the presence of vultures perched in the shrubs alerted us to some Wild Dogs feeding in the bushes near the road after a kill.
 This time we listened to these carnivores, tuck into their kill more than seeing them, hearing the sounds of crunching bones.